BrightBoost/bootcamp-2025-april/exercises/streams/miniExercises.md

 - Use the lambda expression to print a string to the console.

-## Exercise 12: Functional Interface with Generic Type
+## Challenge: Exercise 12: Functional Interface with Generic Type

 Create a generic functional interface named `Predicate<T>` that tests an object of type `T`.